Forehm/Messanger/README.md

 # Messanger
-A realization of the messanger. this messanger will use an end-to-end encryption but it also uses a local network, protobuf, ipv4 protocol and TCP/IP. maybe it will also use some of the boost libraries
+A realization of the messanger. this messanger uses an end-to-end encryption but it also uses a local network, protobuf, ipv4 protocol and TCP/IP. maybe it will also use some of the boost libraries

-### Requirements: C++17 and x86
+### Requirements: C++17, x86, protobuf(proto3)
 There are two apps: server application and the client application;
 It has only console interface now, but it is temporary